JDLanctot/Scholarship-Applications/README.md

 Obviously, it should just be a starting point for your application process and you need to work on to make your the output your own, but this should make it easier to learn the application process, and give you ideas on ways to mimic my style of writing.
 Be better and use GPTs as tools to suplement the ideas in your heads, not to offload work in a way that leaves you never learning the skill in the end.

-## Academic Resouces
+## Academic Resources
 Other GitHub repos to help you with Academic Success.

 ### LaTex Template
-Visit my LaTex Template repo for a template to start writing academic publications in LaTex quick: [LaTex Template](https://github.com/JDLanctot/latex_template).
+Visit my LaTex Template repo for a template to start writing academic publications in LaTex quick: [LaTex Template](https://github.com/JDLanctot/latex_template). [[Latex Scientific Writing Template]]

 ### My Dotfiles
-Visit My Dotfiles repo for instructions and code to setup a Windows Computer for doing Scientific Research Coding: [My Dotfiles](https://github.com/JDLanctot/dotfiles).
+Visit My Dotfiles repo for instructions and code to setup a Windows Computer for doing Scientific Research Coding: [My Dotfiles](https://github.com/JDLanctot/dotfiles). [[My Dotfiles]]